salman7350/Kubeadam/ALB/manifests/README.md

 - Create a Hosted zone in Route53 using domain name
 - Add nameservers record in domain register (in our case its HOSTINGER )
 - It may take 25 to 30 minutes for the changes to be applied
-- verify using nslookup cmd : `nslookup -type=NS cloudworld.fun 8.8.8.8`
+- verify using nslookup cmd : `nslookup -type=NS rayaan.cloud 8.8.8.8`

 **NOTE : either you can register a new DNS in AWS Route53 as well but it’s little  costly**